stephanecollot/DatetimepickerBundle/README.md

 #DatetimepickerBundle

-This bundle implement the [Bootstrap DateTime Picker](https://github.com/smalot/bootstrap-datetimepicker) in a Form Type for Symfony 2.*.
+This bundle implements the [Bootstrap DateTime Picker](https://github.com/smalot/bootstrap-datetimepicker) in a Form Type for Symfony 2.*.
 The bundle structure is inspired by GenemuFormBundle.

 Demo : http://www.malot.fr/bootstrap-datetimepicker/demo.php

-Please feel free to contribute, to fork, and to send merge request.
+Please feel free to contribute, to fork, to send merge request and to create ticket.

 ##Installation